luisnmartins/feup-comp/README.md

 ## Pros

-Our tool is optimized to use the least resources possible in order for the program to run correctly.
+This tool is optimized to use the minimum resources possible, trying to use instructions with least cost such as iinc and iload_ and iconst_ in order to be as much efficient as possible.

 ## Cons

-It can be optimized implementing other otimizations such as minimizing the number of allocated registeries with dataflow analysis and graph coloring.
+It can be optimized implementing other optimizations such as minimizing the number of allocated registeries with dataflow analysis and graph coloring.

 ## Some notes